Community Detection in Weighted Multilayer Networks with Ambient Noise: Estimation Algorithm

 \subsection{E-Step}

-The E-Step of the algorithm estimates the variational variables which represent block memberships $Z_{iq}$ of the nodes $i$ as well as $C_q$ which are analogous to the ``memberships of memberships".
+The E-Step of the algorithm estimates the variational variables which represent block memberships $Z_{iq}$ of the nodes $i$ as well as $C_q$ which represent the ``memberships of memberships".
 First we describe the estimation procedure for the variational approximations $\tau_{iq}$, next we describe the estimation of signal-noise differentiation probabilities $P_q$.
 This two-step procedure differs from prior work because of an additional hierarchical estimation step of the higher-level variational variables $P_q$.